Former youth pastor gets 20 years for distributing child porn while on probation

 Before being sent to prison for the 2014 convictions, Peacock was a youth pastor at South Hopewell Church of God, which the U.S. Attorney's Office says no longer exists.

 During a sentencing hearing Tuesday in U.S. District Court in Richmond, Judge John A. Gibney Jr. sentenced Peacock to 240 months in prison on his earlier guilty plea to distribution of child pornography.
-The punishment is five years higher than the statutory minimum for the offense, but below federal discretionary sentencing guidelines calculated for Peacock of 292 to 365 months.
+The punishment is five years higher than the statutory minimum for the offense, but below federal discretionary sentencing guidelines of 292 to 365 months calculated for Peacock .

 The U.S. Attorney's Office said a 240 month sentence was sufficient in this case, noting that Peacock will likely face additional state prison time for violating the terms of his probation in the Montgomery County cases.
 Peacock, through his attorney, agreed that a sentence of 240 months was appropriate, considering the unusually high sentencing guidelines.